hyperledger/fabric/docs/source/chaincode_lifecycle.md

   incremented to 2.
 - **Endorsement Policy:** Which organizations need to execute and validate the transaction output.
-The endorsement policy can be expressed as a string passed to the CLI or the SDK, or it can reference a policy in the channel config.
+The endorsement policy can be expressed as a string passed to the CLI, or it can reference a policy in the channel config.
 By default, the endorsement policy is set to ``Channel/Application/Endorsement``, which defaults to require that a majority of organizations in the channel endorse a transaction.